mtbutler07/python-hibp-check/README.md

 ### Example

-An exampl checking number of occurrences for `password`
+An example checking number of occurrences for `password`

 ```bash
 (python-hibp-check) $ python hibp.py